 Faculty have research or academic interests in high altitude medicine, asthma, chronic obstructive pulmonary disease, ultrasound-guided bronchoscopy, critical care ultrasound, sedation management, pulmonary hypertension, interstitial lung disease, interventional pulmonology, sleep disorders, hyperbaric medicine, sepsis, hemodynamic monitoring, biomarkers, informatics, ethics and humanities in medicine.

-Our training program matriculates two fellows per year in the 3-year pulmonary and critical care fellowship.
+Our training program matriculates 3 to 5 fellows per year in the 3-year pulmonary and critical care fellowship.
 Occasionally, we offer training to exceptional internal medicine subspecialists (e.g. nephrologists) for a 1-year critical care fellowship, or emergency medicine graduates for a 2-year critical care fellowship.
 Our first fellows, James Dexter, M.D. and Edwin Sammer, M.D., began in 1978, completing their fellowship in 1980.
 Since then, we have graduated numerous pulmonologists and intensivists, with successful careers in both community and academic settings throughout the country.

 Our vision is for a thriving academic division with diverse and exceptional faculty committed to advancing patient care, training and research in respiratory diseases and critical illness that exceeds the rapidly changing needs of today’s healthcare, and upholding the mission of the Loma Linda University Health.